Last Updated on May 23, 2024

 The TACHS includes four subtests and lasts about two and a half hours.
 The subtests are Reading (testing vocabulary and reading comprehension), Language (testing spelling, capitalization, punctuation, and usage/expression), Math (testing concepts, estimation, problem-solving, and data interpretation), and Ability (testing abstract reasoning).

 The TACHS contains about 200 multiple-choice questions.
-Most questions have four answer choices, marked A, B, C, D (odd-numbered questions) or J, K, L, M (even-numbered questions).
-Ability questions and some Language and Math questions have five answer choices, A, B, C, D, E (odd-numbered questions) or J, K, L, M, N (even-numbered questions).
+Most questions have four answer choices: A, B, C, D (odd-numbered questions) or J, K, L, and M (even-numbered questions).
+Ability questions and some Language and Math questions have five answer choices: A, B, C, D, E (odd-numbered questions) or J, K, L, M, N (even-numbered questions).
 A separate answer sheet is provided to fill in your answer choices.
-Be careful when you fill in the answer bubbles—be sure that you’re filling in the bubbles for the correct subtest.
+Be careful when filling in the answer bubbles—be sure you’re filling in the bubbles for the correct subtest.

 You will have space for scratch work (except for Math estimation questions); use this to your advantage when working through problems.
 Cross off answer choices as you eliminate them, circle problems you decide to skip and come back to, write out a mathematics problem as you solve it, or underline important information that helps you answer a question.